JabRef/JabRefOnline/_posts/2016-08-10-HotkeyRevision.md

 - |ctrl + alt + T  | Hide/show toolbar
 -|ctrl+P| Edit preamble

-As you can see we moved related functions together.
+- As you can see we moved related functions together.
 “F7” is now affiliated with file links, hence we changed key bindings if they contained “F7” but weren’t related to file links.
-Also we moved all side panes together by changing them to “ALT+(1,2,3,4,0)”.
+- Also we moved all side panes together by changing them to “ALT+(1,2,3,4,0)”.
 By doing so we hope to improve the accessibility, because now you don’t have to remember all kinds of key combinations for side panes, only which number stands for your desired pane.
 On a side note: Open OpenOffice/LibreOffice connection was added to this family due to being a side pane.
-The hotkey for “Edit preamble” was changed due to normally being the hotkey to print.
+- The hotkey for “Edit preamble” was changed due to normally being the hotkey to print.
-The new hotkey for “New technical report” was requested by some users that use it frequently, so we added a key binding.
+- The new hotkey for “New technical report” was requested by some users that use it frequently, so we added a key binding.
-We removed the hotkey for “Hide/show toolbar” due to being not of any imaginable use for users.
+- We removed the hotkey for “Hide/show toolbar” due to being not of any imaginable use for users.
-We removed the hotkey for “Print entry preview” due to some conflicts with others and the fact that this function wasn’t really used that often by users.
+- We removed the hotkey for “Print entry preview” due to some conflicts with others and the fact that this function wasn’t really used that often by users.
 But we didn’t remove it completely, we added it to the right click menu.
-We removed the hotkey for "Edit preamble" due to being a seldomly used action that doens't require a hotkey.
+- We removed the hotkey for "Edit preamble" due to being a seldomly used action that doens't require a hotkey.
-We resized the “change key bindings” dialog due to being too small for some descriptions.
+- We resized the “change key bindings” dialog due to being too small for some descriptions.

 For questions about the functioning or suggestions for improvements please use the discussion forum.
 In case you have trouble, report bugs on GitHub.
+_**You like it?
+Foster JabRef development with [Code](https://github.com/JabRef/jabref/blob/master/CONTRIBUTING.md) or [Money](https://github.com/JabRef/jabref/wiki/Donations).**_